 These Jamaican phrases make me smile.
 Over a three week period, I either used them myself, or heard them used in everyday conversation.

-There were a lot more, but these are some of my favourites.
+There are a lot more, but these are some of my favourites.
 They are not proverbs, as they don't have a moral or teach a lesson.
 I heard them all in St. Elizabeth, but as far as I know they're well known all over the island.

 Yu tink seh mi born big?!